 All networks say that you can move your existing number to them.
 Yipee!
 To keep your number, sign up to your new network, then get the PAC code from your existing network and give it to the new one.
 The new network then does its checks and will tell you when the number will be moved over.

-To see the latest mobile phone contract deals from these networks, including SIM only plans, just use our comparison tools below:
+To see the latest mobile phone contracts and SIM-only deals from these networks, just use our comparison tools below:

 Can I leave Three, EE, Vodafone or O2 and take my number?